July 2018, CIPR Key Issue

 As new digital technologies are altering the ways insurers engage with their customers who bring into the market new demands, preferences and behaviors, there may be new alternatives to the 300 year-old traditional insurance structure of centralized risk-pooling.
-Peer-to-peer (P2P) insurance is a new innovation that allows insureds to pool their capital, self-organize and self-administer their own insurance.
+Peer-to-peer (P2P) insurance is a new innovation that allows insureds to pool their capital, self-organize, and self-administer their own insurance.
 The core idea of P2P is that a set of like-minded people with mutual interests group their insurance policies together introducing a sense of control, trust, and transparency while at the same time reducing costs.
 This new model of insurance combines traditional pooling and sharing of losses with current technology and innovations, providing a product for increasingly savvy consumers who require transparency in an on-demand economy.

 While P2P insurance is a potential new disruptor in the insurance market that could transform the industry, it is not necessarily an entirely novel concept.
 In essence, P2P represents as much a return to the old roots of insurance as a leap forward.
-Reflecting the very nature of "sharing economy," P2P insurance leverages the latest technological advances in social networking to best apply the model mutual insurance companies have basically used since the early days of insurance.
+Reflecting the very nature of the sharing economy, P2P insurance leverages the latest technological advances in social networking to best apply the model mutual insurance companies have basically used since the early days of insurance.
 To enable insurance to achieve its original mission, and do what it once did so well, the core idea and mission of P2P insurance is the betterment of the entire community with benefits accruing to all participating members.